MindscapeHQ/raygun4apple/README.md

 ### With package installer

 The latest version can be downloaded [here](https://downloads.raygun.com/Raygun4Apple/latest/raygun4apple.pkg).
 Once downloaded, run the installer and follow the on-screen instructions.
-The frameworks will be installed onto your localk machine under  *Library > Frameworks > raygun4apple*.
+The frameworks will be installed onto your local machine under  *Library > Frameworks > raygun4apple*.

 Once installed, go to your app's target **General** settings and add the raygun4apple framework to the **Frameworks, Libraries, and Embedded Content** section.
 Ensure that the framework is set to **Embed & Sign**.